robwillup/retros/docs/SSH_Setup.md

 ssh-keygen
 ```

 Follow the prompts to generate the keys.
-By default this will create the
+By default, this will create the
 key pair in the `~/.ssh` directory.

 ### Authorizing the Public Key